- Membership Rules

 - Membership of CLASP is restricted to adult amateur pipers.
 The definition of adult is taken to mean someone who is 18 years old or over.

-- For the purposes of CLASP competitions an amateur piper is defined to be someone who does not compete in open solo piping competitions where prize money is offered.
+New Rule: For the purposes of UK based CLASP members, an amateur piper is defined to be someone who does not compete in open solo piping competitions in either indoor venues or Highland Games.
+This rule will also apply to overseas CLASP members when competing in the UK.

-- A member of CLASP cannot simultaneously be a member of the Competing Pipers Association as this would revoke any amateur status.
+A member of CLASP cannot simultaneously compete as a member of the Competing Pipers Association as this would revoke any amateur status.

-- All members must pay an annual membership fee of £30.
-Membership fees must be paid on joining and thereafter fall due on the 1st of July annually.
+- All members must pay an annual membership fee.
+Membership fees must be paid on joining.
 Members may join at any time of year.
+Please see membership payment structure.

 - All members will be graded in order to compete (Section 2).
-Members who wish to lodge an appeal against their grading should do so within 4 weeks of receiving their first grading.
-An appeal should be placed in writing.
-When an appeal is received, arrangements will be made by CLASP for a new grading panel to review video/audio evidence or for an audition.
+Members who wish to lodge an appeal against their grading can only do so within one of the appeal windows throughout the year (July or November).
+An appeal should be placed in writing to the CLASP administrator(s).
+The members appeal can be supported by audio recordings also.
+When an appeal is received, arrangements will be made by CLASP (once the grading window has closed) for a grading panel to review video/audio evidence/ league table points/Judges Standard sheets/ Competition Results and any other relevant information.
 Members may not appeal more than once in any year.

 - If membership lapses or entry to competitions ceases for a period of 2 consecutive years intending competitors must be re-graded upon renewal of membership or re-entry to competition.